-Strengthening reconciliation and reintegration pathways for persons associated with non-state armed groups, and communities of reintegration, including women and children, in Northeast of Nigeria 2022-2024 PBF to UNODC, IOM, UNDP and UNICEF \$2,300,000 the various mechanisms of traditional justice, institutional justice and through participatory dialogues as well as law enforcement and positive communication mechanismsiii.Improving community resilience and livelihoods to a reasonable extent and with explicit peacebuilding/social cohesion linkages to the previous two outcomesThe aim of this project is to catalytically support the coordinated interventions of Federal and Borno State Governments at the policy and political level for reconciliation and reintegration pathways in Borno State communities.
-The ultimate goal of the project is to facilitate long- term reconciliation and reintegration for persons associated with non-state armed groups and affected communities in Borno State.
-In order to achieve this goal, the project targets the same localities where also the PBF will be implemented.
-Outcome area 2 focuses on Bama LGA in Borno State for Reintegration and Reconciliation activities which 2022-2024 armed groups and affected communities in Borno State.
-In order to achieve CSOs under the LCB project can support with their own a) A brief description of the project focus and approach - describe the project's overarching goal, the implementation strategy, and how it addresses the conflict causes or factors outlined in Section I (must be gender- and age- responsive).
+, Strengthening reconciliation and reintegration pathways for persons associated with non-state armed groups, and communities of reintegration, including women and children, in Northeast of Nigeria PBF to UNODC, IOM, UNDP and UNICEF \$2,300,000 the various mechanisms of traditional justice, institutional justice and through participatory dialogues as well as law enforcement and positive communication mechanisms iii.
+Improving community resilience and livelihoods to a reasonable extent and with explicit peacebuilding/social cohesion linkages to the previous two outcomes The aim of this project is to catalytically support the coordinated interventions of Federal and Borno State Governments at the policy and political level for reconciliation and reintegration pathways in Borno State communities.
+The ultimate goal of the project is to facilitate long- term reconciliation and reintegration for persons This project is complementary to the PBF proposed interventions; indeed it is implemented in the same localities where also the PBF will be implemented.
+Outcome area 2 focuses on Bama LGA in Borno State for Reintegration and Reconciliation pathways for persons associated with non-state armed groups, and communities of reintegration, including women and children, in Northeast of coordinated interventions of Federal and Borno State Governments at the policy and political level for reconciliation and reintegration pathways in Borno State communities.
+The ultimate goal of the project is to facilitate long-term reconciliation and the PBF proposed interventions; indeed it is implemented in the same localities where also the PBF will be implemented.
+Outcome area 2 focuses on Bama LGA in Borno State for Reintegration and a) A brief description of the project focus and approach - describe the project's overarching goal, the implementation strategy, and how it addresses the conflict causes or factors outlined in Section I (must be gender- and age- responsive).